OWASP/www-chapter-porto/tab_history.md

 # History

 The OWASP Porto Chapter started its activities in 2024.
-Have a look at the meetups tab for a list of our events.
+Have a look at the past events tab for a list of our events.